-Dato’ Dr. Raman Narayanasamy has a distinguished career in Clinical Psychiatry over a period of more than three decades, spent in various hospital in Malaysia.
-Dato’ Raman is a recognised expert in the field of Psychiatry which has won him many accolades.He has held many senior positions such as Senior Consultant Psychiatrist and Director of reputable government hospitals such as Hospital Pulau Pinang, Hospital Bahagia, Hospital Permai Johor Bahru and Hospital Ipoh.
+With numerous accolades to his name, Dato’ Dr Raman Narayanasamy is one of Malaysia’s renowned experts in the field of psychiatry.
+Across a distinguished professional career spanning more than three decades, Dato’ Dr Raman has held senior positions such as Senior Consultant Psychiatrist and Director in government hospitals like Hospital Pulau Pinang, Hospital Bahagia Ulu Kinta, Hospital Permai Johor Bahru and Ipoh’s Hospital Raja Permaisuri Bainun.

-Dato’ Raman began his foray into private medical education in Malaysia in 2001, firstly by teaching undergrad medical students from Penang Medical College and Perak Medical College.
-He has since then taught many students from undergraduate levels up to masters’ level.
-Dato’ Raman joined the Faculty of Medicine at QIUP in 2014 and has played a pivotal role in establishing the Faculty’s clinical base and heading up the department of Psychiatry.
+In 2001, Dato’ Raman began his foray into Malaysian private medical education by teaching undergraduate medical students from Penang Medical College and Perak Medical College.
+Since then, students from undergraduate and postgraduate levels have prospered under his tutelage.
+Dato’ Raman joined QIU’s Faculty of Medicine in 2014, heading the Department of Psychiatry and playing a pivotal role in establishing the Faculty’s clinical base.
+He was appointed as Vice-Chancellor in 2016.

-Mr. Muhammad MG Omar is currently the Registrar at Quest International University, Ipoh (QIUP).
-He holds a Masters in Public Management from Victoria University of Wellington (2011).
-For the fulfillment of his study, he did a research on the possibility of qualifications framework becoming a mechanism of negotiation for the compatibility of qualifications between countries.
+Mr. Muhammad MG Omar holds a Masters in Public Management from the Victoria University of Wellington (2011).
+For the fulfilment of his studies, he conducted research on the possibility of qualifications framework becoming a mechanism of negotiation for the compatibility of qualifications between countries.

-He was the Director of Policy and Strategic Planning, Malaysian Qualifications Agency (MQA).
-He has been involved in the development and implementation of the National Qualifications Agency (MQA).
-He has been involved in the development and implementation of the national qualifications framework for Malaysia and the quality assurance system.
-He was responsible for formulating and recommending policies on quality assurance system for Malaysian higher education; and developing and implementing strategic planning for MQA.
+He was the Director of Policy and Strategic Planning at the Malaysian Qualifications Agency (MQA) where he was involved in the development and implementation of the national qualifications framework for Malaysia and the quality assurance system.
+He was responsible for formulating and recommending policies on quality assurance systems for Malaysian higher education, as well as developing and implementing strategic planning for the MQA.

-He served in various national and international committees relating to higher education such as the MQA Review, QA Single System for Malaysian Higher Education and TVET, Task Force for the ASEAN Qualifications Reference Framework, ASEAN Young QA Officers Network, ASEAN Plus Three (APT) Expert Group for the APT Guidelines on Transcripts for Exchange Students, Asia-Europe (ASEM) Expert Group on Interregional Credit Transfer Mechanism & Learning Outcomes System and Expert Consultant for Pacific Capacity Building Workshop on Implementing National Qualifications Frameworks.
+He served in various national and international committees relating to higher education such as the MQA Review, the QA Single System for Malaysian Higher Education and TVET, Task Force for the ASEAN Qualifications Reference Framework, the ASEAN Young QA Officers Network, the ASEAN Plus Three (APT) Expert Group for the APT Guidelines on Transcripts for Exchange Students, the Asia-Europe (ASEM) Expert Group on Interregional Credit Transfer Mechanism & Learning Outcomes System and the Expert Consultant for Pacific Capacity Building Workshop on Implementing National Qualifications Frameworks.

-Mr. Muhammad MG Omar joined QIUP in August 2017 and has played a vital role in establishing the Registry Unit and in making sure that QIUP becomes a role model and an example for other Universities to follow.
+Mr. Muhammad MG Omar joined QIU in August 2017 and has played a vital role in establishing the Registry Unit and in making sure that QIU becomes a role model and an example for other universities to follow.

 Dean, Faculty of Business and Management